+The Interconnected Party shall:

+ensure that all gas it injects into the Transmission System complies with the Gas Specification;

+indemnify First Gas for any Loss incurred by First Gas arising out of or in relation to the injection of Non-Specification Gas at a Receipt Point into the Transmission System;

-The Interconnected Party shall at its cost monitor, in accordance with section 6.10, the quality of all gas it injects at a Receipt Point.
+monitor, including in accordance with section 6.10, the quality of all gas it injects at a Receipt Point (with such monitoring to be at its cost).

 Nothing in this Agreement requires First Gas to monitor the quality of gas injected by the Interconnected Party at any Receipt Point.

 The Interconnected Party shall not knowingly inject Non-Specification Gas (except for the shortest practicable time necessary to terminate its injection of gas after becoming aware that it has been injecting Non-Specification Gas).